Julius Evola: Ur Group

 Among Evola's chief contacts was Arturo Reghini, a critic of Christianity and democracy and advocate for the ancient Roman aristocracy.
 Reghini welcomed the rise of Fascist Italy and sought to return to pre-Christian spirituality through the promotion of a "cultured magic".
-Through Reghini, Evola was introduced to the French Orientalist René Guénon, a leading figure of traditionalism at the time who shared an interest in the occult.
+Through Reghini, Evola was introduced to René Guénon, a French Orientalist and a leading figure of traditionalism at the time who shared an interest in the occult.
 Guénon's 1927 text Crisis of the Modern World inspired Evola to organise his thoughts around the critique of modernity, and Guénon, whom Evola called his "master", would be one of the few writers Evola found worthy to debate with.
-In 1927, Reghini and Evola, along with other Italian esotericists, founded the Gruppo di Ur ("Ur Group").
+In 1927 Reghini and Evola, along with other Italian esotericists, founded the Gruppo di Ur ("Ur Group").
 The purpose of this group was to attempt to bring the members' individual identities into such a superhuman state of power and awareness that they would be able to exert a magical influence on the world.
 The group employed techniques from Buddhist, Tantric, and rare Hermetic texts.
-They aimed to provide a "soul" to the burgeoning Fascist movement of the time through the revival of ancient Roman religion, and to influence the fascist regime through esotericism.
+They aimed to provide a "soul" to the burgeoning fascist movement of the time through the revival of ancient Roman religion, and to influence the fascist regime through esotericism.

 Articles on occultism from the Ur Group were later published in Introduction to Magic.
 Reghini's support of Freemasonry would however prove contentious for Evola; accordingly, Reghini broke himself from Evola and left the Ur Group in 1928.
 Reghini accused him of plagiarising his thoughts in the book Pagan Imperialism; Evola, in turn, blamed him for its premature publication.
 Evola's later work owed a considerable debt to Guénon's Crisis of the Modern World, though he diverged from Guénon by valuing action over contemplation, and the empire over the church.